 Perhaps some of Jack’s past should be available early, but something else important should be revealed later?
 Readers like “good” surprises, and they like to discover things themselves, so perhaps I could think about what they might be thinking and run the story along those lines but with a little bit of deviation.

-Arranging your outline might take you a while, and you can come back to this task a couple of times to be sure that you’re happy with the order of everything.
+Arranging your outline might take you a while.
+You can come back to this task a couple of times to be sure that you’re happy with the order of everything.

 You’re almost there.
 At this point you’re probably looking at a list that would fit quite nicely into a list of chapters.